spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 # {{ title }}

 After escaping from the arena, the characters explore the rest of the space station.
-They learn that the crew is actively mutinying
+They learn that the crew is actively mutinying TODO write better

 ## The Station